The u-root cpu command

 library will core dump.

-Not only must our user remember to bring along /etc/nsswitch.conf
+Not only must our user remember to bring along /etc/nsswitch.conf, they must

 also remember to bring along all the libraries it might use.
 This is also true